radhika3049/Data_Analytics_Task-2-Problem_Statement-2/README.md

 - Remove all the commas contained in the observations using excel by, Selecting the column > Home > Editing tab > Find & Select > Replace.

-- Change to yyyy-mm-dd format by right cick > Format cells > Number > Time > selecting 'yyyy-mm-dd' format > Ok.
-And save te file.
+- Change to yyyy-mm-dd format by right cick > Format cells > Number > Date > selecting 'yyyy-mm-dd' format > Ok.
+And save the file.

 - For the sql version above 5.6, there must be a restriction to import file.
 So, you have to paste the importing file in the file directory.
 File directories are         mostly a hidden file.